ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

         Make sure all the other check boxes match these images.

-7. Now this Fire Staff grants the ability to fly when pressing Shift on the keyboard to activate it!
+7. Now this Fire Staff grants the ability to fly when pressing Shift on the keyboard to activate it.

    Try it out and feel for the time lengths we entered--maybe you want a short or longer fly time, or a lower Cooldown so that it can be used more frequently.
 Adjust the values in the Execute and Cooldown sections to change these aspects.

 ### Right Click to Aim

-We're going to add the ability to focus zoom with right click for better aiming!
+We're going to add the ability to focus zoom with right click for better aiming.

 #### Client-Side Script

 1. First, we're going to add a bunch of custom properties to the weapon--custom properties give us a nice place to add variables that can be easily changed without having to open the code once it's been written.

     1. To start we need a custom property added to the weapon object of type Boolean called "*EnableAim*".
 Check this on to allow the weapon to zoom in for aiming.
-    2. Add a custom property to the weapon object called "*AimBinding*" that is type String.
+    2. Add a custom property to the weapon object called "*AimBinding*" that's of the type String.
 Give it the value "*ability_secondary*".
 This is for picking what ability binding, or keyboard key, to press to activate the ability.
 Ability secondary, in this case, is right click on a mouse.
     3. Add another custom property of type String and call it "*AimActiveStance*".
 Set the value to "*2hand_staff_stance*".
-This determines what animation pose is used while aiming.
+This determines what animation pose gets used while aiming.
     4. Add a custom property of type Float and call it "*AimWalkSpeedPercentage*".
 Give it a value of .5.
 This value will determine what fraction of the regular walk speed the player will move while aiming.
     5. Lastly for this part, add a custom property called "*AimZoomDistance*" of type Int, and give it a value of 100.
 This assigns how far the camera zooms in when aiming.